scaleoutsystems/digits-example-project/README.md

 # Classification of hand-written digits using a simple Convolutional Neural Network (CNN)

-The objective of this example project is to illustrates how to work in SRACKn to develop and deploy a basic model.
+The objective of this example project is to illustrates how to work in STACKn to develop and deploy a basic model.
 The classical benchmark problem of classifying hand-written digits in the MNIST dataset is used as a demonstrator.

 ## 1. Uploading training and test data